The Journey Starts Here: The Road to a Healthier Life

 On Your Own

 As part of your physical, your physician may measure your BMI, or body mass index.
 BMI is an accurate measurement of body fat.
-It's also an indicator of one's relative risk for heart disease, type 2 diabetes, certain cancers, and other health conditions.2 Get an idea of what your BMI is now, and you can measure again a month or two down the road to see how far you've progressed.
+It's also an indicator of one's relative risk for other health conditions.2 Get an idea of what your BMI is now, and you can measure again a month or two down the road to see how far you've progressed.
 BMI measurements are calculated using height in feet and inches and weight in pounds.
 If you’d like to measure your own BMI, use this free BMI calculator maintained by the National Heart, Lung, and Blood Institute.

 Now is also the time to evaluate both your diet and your physical activity.
 Use the CDC's online food diary to track what, when, and where you eat and drink to get an idea how your diet fares now.
 And then do the same for exercise.
 The CDC recommends 2.5 hours of moderate-intensity aerobic activity per week.3 See how you stack up by tracking your physical activity here, and you can look back at your notes in the weeks and months ahead to see how much you've improved.